jina-ai/examples/fashion-example-query/README.md

 ## 🏃 Run the Flows

 These instructions explain how to build the example yourself and deploy it with Python.
-If you want to skip the building skips and just run the app, check out the [Docker section below](#Deploy-with-docker).
+If you want to skip the building step and just run the app, check out the [Docker section below](#Deploy-with-docker).
 Most Jina applications will use two Flows.
 One for Indexing and one for Querying.

 ### Step 1: Index your data